 About Your Council

-The Town Council has 16 Councillors, who are elected to represent one of three wards in the town; North, South & East Ward.
-The North and South Ward are represented by seven councillors, with East Ward having two.
+The Town Council has 16 Councillors, who are elected to represent one of three wards in the town; North, South & West and East Ward.
+The North are represented by seven councillors, South & West has six councillors, with East Ward having three.
 Councillors are elected to serve a period of four years.

-The election was held on 4th May 2017.
-To view these results please click on the following link https://elections.wiltshire.gov.uk/Home/Division/4990 which will take you to Wiltshire Council website.
+The election was held on 6th May 2021.
+To view these results please visit Wiltshire Council website.

 For more information regarding the electoral process please click on the following link to go to our Policies page where you can download a copy.